ALISON ASPEN, D.O.M.P., R.M.T.

-Alison Aspen graduated from the West Coast College of Massage Therapy in 2007.
-Since then she has focused her practice on the rehabilitation of soft tissue injuries.
-In 2015 Alison felt the need to explore deeper into educating herself about the body.
-Alison enrolled in the five year intensive Osteopathy program in Vancouver, B.C.
-Now in her fifth and final year of studies, Alison has a much more complex understanding of the body and its connections.
+Alison is dually licensed and a member of Osteopathy B.C. and the CMTBC.
+This training has given her a much more complex understanding of the body and its connections.
 Her goal is to find the root cause of why pain or discomfort is present within the body.
-Osteopathy looks at the body as a whole.
-Through thorough assessment and evaluation, osteopathic techniques aim to create symmetry and mobility within the body.
+This approach looks at the body as a whole.
+Through a thorough assessment and evaluation, these techniques aim to create symmetry and mobility within the body.

-Osteopathy follows four main principles within the body:
+Manual Osteopathy follows four main principles within the body:

 1) Given the right tools the body has the capability of healing itself.

 2) Proper flow of arteries, venous, lymph and nervous tissue is integral to health.

 3) Correct structural alignment will allow for optimal function within the body.

 4) The body is a unit, connecting mind body and spirit.

 “A natural medicine which aims to restore function in the body by treating the causes of pain and imbalance.
-To achieve this goal the Osteopathic Manual Practitioner relies on the quality and finesse of his/her palpation and works with the position, mobility and quality of the tissues.”
+To achieve this goal the Manual Practitioner relies on the quality and finesse of his/her palpation and works with the position, mobility and quality of the tissues.”